daniel-dios/udp-calculator/README.md

 ## udpser

 A server UDP that answers requests from a given port.
-Requests are simple operations: sum, subs, mult and div.
+Requests are simple operations: sum, sub, mult and div.
 Numbers are always from 0,255 and after the operation the server will sum a given secret, then, it will reply to the client with the result.

 ## udpcli